-Management Objectives Management Prescriptions Responsibility To maintain and improve the forest condition.
-Silvicultural Operations Regeneration Territorial Division NRDCL

-To meet the local demand Encourage people's Territorial Division

-for participation in resource
+Management Objectives Management Prescriptions Responsibility To maintain and improve theforest condition.
+Silvicultural Operations Regeneration Territorial Division NRDCL To meet the local demand Encourage people's Territorial Division for NWFP on sustainable participation in resource management and basis in order to improve socio-economic status of the people. extraction To ensure regulated grazing for livestock in the FMU.
+Encourage high yielding Territorial Division and Local Government To conserve the water catchment function.
+Plantations Keeping check on over exploitation of resources Territorial Division, NRDCL and Local Government

-NWFP on sustainable management and

-basis in order to improve extraction

-socio-economic status of Promote community

-the people. monitoring

-To ensure regulated Encourage high yielding Territorial Division and

-grazing for livestock in livestock varieties Local Government

-the FMU.
-Fodder tree plantation

-Involve local

-communities

-To conserve the water Plantations Territorial Division,

-catchment function.
-Keeping check on over NRDCL and Local

-exploitation of resources Government